On the Stability of General Bayesian Inference: A paradigm for inference and stability

 for exchangeable observation $y_{new}\in\mathcal{Y}$ to the specification of the model $f$, and the \DGP $g$.
 As a result, we focus on the stability of the posterior distribution for observables $y\in\mathcal{Y}$ to perturbations of the prior for observables, $f$, and generating distributions for these observables $g$.

-From a decision-making perspective, the posterior predictive is often integrated over to calculate expected utilities, and therefore stable posterior predictive distributions correspond to stable decision making.
-We consider two metrics for stability, the first is the divergence between posterior predictives, which if small, indicates that a \DM with either distribution would make similar decisions.
-The second measures the difference between the posterior predictives' divergence to the \DGP.
-Predictives that are close to the \DGP will make close to optimal decisions and therefore, two predictives that are equally close will make similarly good decisions
+From a decision-making perspective, the posterior predictive is often integrated over to calculate expected utilities, and therefore stable posterior predictive distributions correspond to stable decision-making.
 Predictive stability is also a more reasonable requirement than say posterior stability.
 The parameter posteriors for two distinct models/\DGPs will generally converge in different places \cite[e.g.][]{smith2007local}.
 However, divergent parameter posteriors do not necessarily imply divergent posterior predictives, as we show.
-Further, focusing on observables allows us to consider interesting cases of neighbouring models with nested parameter spaces (see Section \ref{Sub:MixtureModeling})
+Further, focusing on observables allows us to consider interesting cases of neighbouring models with nested parameter spaces (see Section \ref{Sub:MixtureModeling}).